 Underground Railroad In McDonough County

-Many of the Allison and Blazer families’ graves can found in Macomb‘s historic Oakwood Cemetery.
+Many of the Allison and Blazer families’ graves can found in Macomb‘s historic Oakwood Cemetery and the county’s Camp Creek Cemetery.

 Read the full text of D.N.
 Blazer’s “The History of the Underground Railroad of McDonough County, Illinois“